 Our Mission

-To achieve this, 90 North Foundation prioritises its proposed conservation measures for the high seas of the Central Arctic Ocean (CAO), a global commons covering 2.8 million square kilometres and defined as all waters north of the Exclusive Economic Zones granted to the surrounding Arctic coastal states.
+To achieve this, 90 North Foundation prioritises its proposed conservation measures for the Central Arctic Ocean (CAO), a global commons region geographically-defined as all waters north of the Exclusive Economic Zones of the surrounding Arctic coastal states.
+The CAO has unique geophysical, oceanographic and zoological characteristics, and a resultant ecosystem that has remained undisturbed throughout human history.

 Our strategy to achieve this mission is: